 Some are scary, some are hilarious, and others are…..
 Just read for yourself :

 Worst Pregnancy Symptoms

 “Weakness.
 It’s not an easy task at all.
-Also, I don’t feel comfortable with my own food, it’s my neighbour’s food that do eye me.”- T.P
+Also, I don’t feel comfortable with my own food, it’s my neighbour’s food I want.”- T.P

 “Spitting (to delivery) and all day vomiting (to 7th month).” –M.C

 “Mine was vaginal discharge and I thought I had a toilet disease.
 Also when I don’t take enough water, I’d have strong pain on each side at different times.
 Aside that, it was a fun-filled experience in the sense that I don’t have any trouble.”- T.P